meegpipe/meegpipe/README.md

 meegpipe
 ========

+__NOTE__: meegpipe is not being actively developed at this moment.
+Please contact [German Gomez-Herrero](german.gomezherrero@gmail.com) if you are interested in maintaining or developing meegpipe.

 _meegpipe_ is a collection of MATLAB tools for building advanced processing pipelines for high density physiological recordings.
 It is especially suited for the processing of high-density [EEG][eeg] and [MEG][meg],